sap-tutorials/sap-build-apps/tutorials/codejam-07-connect-app-process/codejam-07-connect-app-process.md

     If all goes well, you should get a confirmation box.

     ![Run app](run1.png)

+    If you navigate to the **Cart** page, you'll see there is nothing in your cart (and if you are really sharp, you'll notice that the UUID for your cart has changed).

 3. Now go back to the **Monitoring** tab and you should see that your app started an instance of your process.